Carrd Tutorial: How to Make a Good Carrd Website

 When you’re starting out with Carrd, there are two options available:

-1. Sign up right away from the beginning
+1. Sign up right away.

-2. Start experimenting right away and sign up later to save your changes
+2. Start experimenting and sign up later.

 Choosing the latter would mean that you can start building your Carrd website immediately by choosing one of the templates or selecting a blank canvas.
 This option allows you to try out different things to just get a general idea about the platform without creating an account or leaving any personal information.
-However, if you want to save any changes you make, you’ll have to sign up eventually.

 Templates

-Carrd offers roughly 90 responsive and customizable templates.
+Carrd offers roughly 250 responsive and customizable templates.
 They’re well-designed and simple.
 Depending on what you’re building, you can choose from five categories: profile site, landing page, form, portfolio site, and sectioned site templates.

-This is just a small part of what Carrd offers in terms of templates:
+This is just a small part of what Carrd offers in terms of templates.

-Carrd Tutorial Carrd's templates
+Carrd website templates

 However, you’re not limited to the pre-designed templates.
 You can start building your site from scratch.
 This is what a Carrd blank canvas looks like:

-Carrd's blank canvas
+A blank canvas in Carrd

 It’s really simple and elegant, and it has a great vibe to it.
+Now let me show you how I got there.

 Step 2: Customize Your Template